AgentXchain vs Devin

 Devin is optimized to make an autonomous agent execute coding tasks.
 AgentXchain is optimized to govern how multiple roles move a repository toward shippable state.

-# Devin framing: deploy autonomous agents on coding tasks
+# Devin framing: start autonomous coding sessions through Devin's API

 # AgentXchain framing: govern repository delivery with explicit authority boundaries